MattMagg/ACUTIS/docs/development_plan.md

 This document outlines high-level stages for building ACUTIS.
 The timeline spans multiple months and focuses on incremental progress rather than rushing to a finished system.

 ## Stage 1: Requirements & Research
-- Study existing documents and gather performance goals.
+- Study the proposal and patent to confirm that ACUTIS relies on a Robotic Utility Pole Inspection Collar (RUPIC) performing through-transmission scans.
+- Gather performance goals and constraints from these sources.
-- Identify hardware constraints and safety considerations.
+- Identify safety considerations for operating the collar on live utility poles.

 ## Stage 2: Simulation Foundation
 - Maintain a lightweight environment to model components.